RayNas267/Arduino-Macropad/README.md

 The initial setup() function is used to setup the keyboard, rotary encoder, and the pins for the LEDs.
 It also activates the starting animation.

 #### loop()
-The main loop() functions constantly checks for 3 things: if a key was pressed, if the rotary encoder was presses, and if the rotary encoder was turned.
+The main loop() functions constantly checks for 3 things: if a key was pressed, if the rotary encoder was pressed, and if the rotary encoder was turned.

+## Resources
+Here is a link to the source which we got the idea from: https://www.instructables.com/Programmable-Macropad-V2/